rooty0/backup-utils/README.md

 ##Description

-There are 2 scripts that should be used to create backups
+There are 2 scripts that should be used to create backups.
+These scripts running under low priority (``nice``) so they not going to kill your envirement.

 ###mysql.sh